"*" indicates required fields

 If your house payments are an issue downgrading to a smaller house could be the solution.

 If you already thought of that and your house is not selling, and it is affecting you there is an alternative.
 You could sell your house to a quick sale company.
 Some homeowners turn to quick house buyers like WeBuyAnyHome for many reasons as long as you understand how they function this could be a solution.
 There is no doubt that reputable companies like us have been able to give people back control over their finances, but we do understand that this service is not for everyone.
+If you own additional properties but are looking at options to help your debt situation, selling a house with tenants may be an option.
+In many cases, tenants will be able to remain in situ and you raise vital funds to put towards your debt.

 Step 9.
 Set up automatic saving